-I am a bilingual Ontario principal and am currently the French as a Second Language Lead for my school Board.
-My main responsibility is to develop, implement and review our JK French Immersion registration, selection and waitlist process.
-I will be returning to the role of school principal in September of 2018.
+From 2016-2018, I was the French as a Second Language (Principal) Lead for my school Board.
+My main responsibility was to develop, implement and review our JK French Immersion registration, selection and waitlist process.

 - a student-focused learner and leader (which seems like it should be a ‘no-brainer’, doesn’t it?);

-- An advocate for changes in education that better prepare our students for the world they will enter upon graduation (some would call these changes a focus on global competencies, 21st century or ‘digital age’ learning);
+- An advocate for changes in education that better prepare our students for the world they will enter upon graduation (some would call these changes a focus on global competencies, 21st century or ‘deep’ learning);

 - Someone who believes in the power of student voice as a critical component in education;

-- Not flawless, do not have all the answers, but I question, reflect, nudge and push, support and, in the end, sleep at night knowing I do a pretty darn good job most days.
+- Not flawless, not having all the answers, but I question, reflect, nudge and push, support and, in the end, sleep at night knowing I do a pretty darn good job most days.